polterguy/polterguy.github.io/tutorials/task-scheduler/index.md

 ---
 title: The Hyperlambda task scheduler
-description: This article shows you how to create, persist and schedule Hyperlambda tasks, allowing you to create scheduled Hyperlambda jobs, periodically executing your Hyperlambda, and/or trigger execution of serialised Hyperlambda invocations due to some event.
+description: This article shows you how to create, persist, and schedule Hyperlambda tasks, allowing you to create scheduled Hyperlambda jobs, periodically executing, and/or trigger execution of serialised Hyperlambda invocations due to some event.
 ---

 # The Hyperlambda task scheduler

-In this tutorial we will cover the following parts of Magic and Hyperlambda.
+This tutorial covers the following parts of Magic and Hyperlambda.

-* How to create and persist tasks
+* How to create, persist, and execute tasks
 * How to schedule persisted tasks
-* How to automate creation of tasks and persist these for future execution
+* How to automate creation of tasks, and persist these for future execution
 * How these features allows us to easily create long lasting transactions by allowing us to persist function _invocations_

 With Hyperlambda you can create and administrate tasks, in addition to scheduling tasks for execution at some point in